Our Coffins

 Above: Woven base coffin at The Humber Woodland Natural Burial Ground. (with wild flowers added into the weaving by the family)

 We use a mixture of the traditional ‘buff’ willow which is purchased from a family-owned willow growers in Somerset and my own, homegrown brown willow to weave our coffins.
+(Continue reading for more information about the willow varieties).

 Some of the common designs are pictured below.